lagimik/PartnerCrucible/IndustryCloud.md

 ## Purpose

 A Collection of resources for Microsoft practice building around the Indsutry Cloudsd.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).

-To contribute to this section, see [Contributer's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References